HITECHCRIME/HC_SG203_Im_Out/README.md

 Prefer to stay away from motives
 Keeping me around the clock
 Mind locked on targets
+Bound for a fall, too alone
+That's where the pain is found

 they evolve to find unknown
 Recall the agents paid to trace i'm too alone i'm too alone